-The Rashaida are a Bedouin tribe originating from the Arab Peninsula.
-A few hundred years ago, the Rashaida people left for Africa and settled on the Red Sea shores in the far South of Egypt and the Sudan.
-The women of the Rashaida wear a heavy Niqab, a face veil accoring to the Arab tradition.
+The Rashaidah are a Bedouin tribe originating from the Arabian Peninsula.
+A few hundred years ago, some Rashaidah people migrated to Africa and settled on the Red Sea shores in the far South of Egypt and North Sudan.
+The women of the Rashaida wear a heavy nigab, a face veil accoring to the Arabian tradition.

-A Niqab is a variation of the Burqa, where the face veil is made out of one piece of cloth, where slits for the eyes have been cut out.
-The Rashaida veil is decorated with heavy metal embroidery and coins, which reflects the Arab influence as well.
-Sometimes the veils are long, but also shorter versions are found, always decorated with a layer of metal wire embroidery.
+The nigab is a face veil that is made out of one piece of cloth, where slits for the eyes have been cut out.
+The Rashaidah veil is decorated with heavy metal embroidery and coins, which reflects the Arab influence as well.
+Sometimes, the veils are long, but also shorter versions are found, always decorated with a layer of metal wire embroidery.

-Apart from this decoration of the veils, other decorative techniques include small metal beads, sewn onto heavy black cloth (below right).
-The dresses of the Rashaida are very colorful, reds, greens and yellows are often used.
+Apart from this decoration of the veils and headdresses, other decorative techniques include small metal beads, sewn onto heavy black cloth (below right).
+The dresses of the Rashaidah are very colorful, reds, greens and yellows are often used.

-Young women of the Rashaida often wear a nose and chin veil as can be seen in the two images below.
-Also on the beaded veil page a Rashaida veil can be seen.
+Young women of the Rashaidah often wear a nose and chin veil as can be seen in the two images below.
+Also on the beaded veil page a Rashaidah veil can be seen.